radixdlt/community-scrypto-examples/games/rpg/README.md

 belt=[ResourceAddress of the NFT with string "Belt"] shoes=[ResourceAddress of the NFT with string "Shoes"]
 ```
-8. Okay nowww you can fight.
+8. Okay now you can fight.
 Upon running the transaction, your character will simulate fighting the enemies with their stats set earlier as of step 5
 You will return with your NFT having gotten some EXP according to their preformance, as well as some tokens.
 Those tokens will be used to craft better gear.
 Because damage is randomly generated within a range on each attack, repeating the same stage can have a different outcome!